 The culprit of your insomnia might be the late night espresso that you had been reaching out to cope with the added workload.
 While caffeine is a known stimulant, sugar contains glucose which provides energy.
 In case you are planning to get a shut eye, it would be a good idea to skip these two.

 Just before you go to sleep, try this age-old remedy which was endorsed by all the grandmothers.
 A warm glass of milk is said to have a soothing effect and makes one feel secure and safe, thus urging to drift off to sleep peacefully.
-Besides milk, some scientific studies have also found chamomile tea to have a beneficial effect on sleep by detoxing the body and ensuring a better health.
+Besides milk, some scientific studies have also found chamomile tea to have a beneficial effect on sleep by detoxing the body and ensuring better health.

 It is virtually impossible to fall asleep in a room that is hot, humid and suffocating.
 Make sure your room is well ventilated before you go to bed.
-Wear loose and breathable clothes and keep the room temperature in the range of 21 to 25 degree Celsius.
+Wear loose and breathable clothes and keep the room temperature in the range of 21 to 25 degrees Celsius.
 You can opt for a warm shower before going to bed to help relax the muscles and prompting you to drift off to sleep.

 Get Enough Sleep